nooooaaaaah/amLazy/ReadMe.md

 > compress folder to zip
 ```

-- **Follow the interactive suggestions**: amLazy will offer command options or ask follow-up questions to refine your command.
 - **Execute or Edit**: Once you're satisfied with the suggested command, execute it directly from amLazy or copy it to the clipboard for manual execution.

 4. **Enjoy Learning**: As you use amLazy, take advantage of the educational mode to deepen your understanding of the shell commands and their options.